ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 Establish enduring partnerships with activists and grassroots organisations from the [Arctic](#arctic-focused-partnerships) and [Global South](#global-south-grassroots-and-activist-networks), whose communities face the harshest climate impacts while having contributed minimally to the problem.
 These partnerships should focus on elevating their voices and lived experiences within European policy debates and public awareness campaigns.

-By working together, we can clearly demonstrate the direct connections between European consumption patterns—such as reliance on fossil fuels, imports linked to deforestation, and excessive resource use—and the worsening climate crises in these vulnerable regions.
+By working together, we can clearly demonstrate the direct connections between European consumption patterns, such as reliance on fossil fuels, imports linked to deforestation, and excessive resource use, and the worsening climate crises in these vulnerable regions.
 This collaboration helps dismantle the misconception that climate change is a distant issue, highlighting its immediate and tangible effects on Indigenous peoples, coastal communities, and fragile ecosystems thousands of miles away.

 Through coordinated campaigns, shared storytelling, and targeted advocacy at EU institutions, we can ensure climate justice becomes central to European climate policies.
 This means demanding greater accountability for supply chains, pushing for meaningful reductions in consumption, and enabling affected communities to participate actively in shaping global climate governance.
 Ultimately, such partnerships foster solidarity, amplify marginalized voices, and drive systemic change towards a fairer and more sustainable future.

 ### The time for decisive action is now

 The IPCC’s warnings are clear: delayed action risks irreversible damage.
 Europeans must act as voters, consumers, and activists to dismantle systems prioritising short-term profit over survival.
-The alternative—a world of escalating disasters and deepening inequality—is not an option worth considering.
+The alternative, a world of escalating disasters and deepening inequality, is not an option worth considering.

 ## A call to rebel and rebuild (non-violent civil disobedience)